Big-Green-7245/teamcode2023/README.md

 ---

+## Introduction to the Code

+The main programs which the robot can execute are stored in the base `teamcode` folder.
+Each feature/component on the robot is implemented in its own class in the `modules` folder.
+The `state` folder offers a library to create a state machine, which is very useful in automating robots.
+The `util` folder contains miscellaneous classes that help us interact with the robot and things like telemetry.

 ## Uploading the code to the robot

 To upload code to the robot, connect to the Control Hub via USB or WiFi-Direct.